HomeSpecialties › Dermatology

 Why dermatology

-You diagnose and manage the full range of skin, hair and nail disease — inflammatory conditions like eczema and psoriasis, skin cancer and pigmented lesions, autoimmune and genetic skin disease, paediatric dermatology — blending clinic-based medicine with procedural work (biopsies, excisions, cryotherapy, phototherapy) and, for many, a cosmetic and laser component.
-Work is overwhelmingly outpatient, largely office hours, with very little after-hours or on-call burden.
-It suits people who like visual diagnosis and pattern recognition, want a mix of medicine and minor procedures with a strongly office-hours lifestyle, and are prepared for a long and very competitive entry that usually rewards research and sustained dermatology experience.
+You diagnose and manage the full range of skin, hair and nail disease — eczema and psoriasis, skin cancer and pigmented lesions, autoimmune, genetic and paediatric dermatology — blending clinic-based medicine with procedures (biopsies, excisions, cryotherapy, phototherapy) and, for many, cosmetic and laser work.
+It's overwhelmingly outpatient and largely office hours, with very little on-call.

 The training pathway